 If you don't complete a court-ordered program, you won't get your license back for awhile.
 And if you have several DUIs on your record, you could the right to drive for years or even permanently.
 Check your state laws for more information about "Habitual Offenders."

 A: This is a question you'll want to run by a lawyer who knows more about your current situation.
-That said, it’s unlikely that a DUI or DWI alone would cause a court to consider a parent "unfit."
-Unless, of course, the conviction indicates a problem with alcoholism or some other issue that may make someone unfit to take care of a child.
+That said, it’s unlikely a DUI or DWI alone would cause a court to consider a parent "unfit."
+Unless, of course, the conviction indicates a problem with alcoholism or some issue that makes someone an unfit parent.

 A: If you're going to drive, you will be need the minimum car insurance required in your state.
-If your insurer cancels or fails to renew your policy, you can shop around and compare quotes from insurers willing to offer you coverage.
+If your insurer cancels your policy, you can shop around and compare quotes from insurers willing to offer you coverage.
 Shopping around is also a great way to find the lowest insurance rates.

-A: This is a hard question to answer without knowing why the school conducts background checks (and what they're looking for when they do them).
+A: This is a hard question to answer without knowing why the school conducts background checks.
 One solution for you may be to bring this up with someone at the school before you apply.
 It's possible they won't care about your conviction or they will let you explain your situation before making a decision.

 A: According to FindLaw.com, there are a different set of legal standards for drunk drivers who are under age 21.
-In part, that's because all states have enacted "zero-tolerance" laws that make it a criminal offense for people younger than 21 to drive with even a small amount of alcohol in their systems.
+In part, that's because all states have enacted "zero-tolerance" laws.
+These laws make it a criminal offense for people younger than 21 to drive with any alcohol in their systems.
 This ranges from 0.00 percent to 0.02 percent BAC, depending on the state.

 A: An attorney (especially an expert in immigration law) would be the best person to answer this question as well.
 But, it seems that your two DWI convictions may keep you from staying in this country.